Update: Figma enabled publishing of Slides to the Community library, links now point there.

 - Figma doesn’t yet support components in Slides, so for now there isn’t a way to edit the template across all slides.
 That said, besides the two-slide version and the Appendix examples, you should be able to tweak the primary template to your needs without too much hassle.

-- Feedback welcome as comments directly in the file!
+At the moment it appears only Figma employees and hand-picked designers can publish their contributions to the Figma Community, so this is simply a public link to my template file.Now added to the Community Library!- Feedback welcome as comments directly in the file or on the Community library page.
 Learning in public, something I am also practicing with this site.
 You can try messaging me on other platforms, but commenting directly is the most contextually helpful.